Introduction to Professional Practice

 Available in 2014

-2. Be able to describe the modes of delivery of health care services in Australia (in general) and in NSW (specifically)
+2. describe the modes of delivery of healthcare services in Australia (in general) and in NSW (specifically);

-5. Know how to interact safely with patients and professionals in the health care system,with due regard for hospital and system safety and OH&S standards
+5. know how to interact safely with patients and professionals in the healthcare system, with due regard for hospital and system safety, and WHS standards including infection control measures;

-7. Demonstrate initial skills in the approach to taking a structured medical history
+7. demonstrate initial skills in conducting and writing up a structured medical history;

-10. Demonstrate an understanding of the basis of clinical pharmacology and use of drugs in clinical medicine.
+10. demonstrate an understanding of the basis of clinical pharmacology and use of drugs in clinical medicine; and

 |Content||The students will be introduced to a series of medical problems in tutorials.|

-Students will generate learning targets associated with professional practice during these sessions relating to topics such as infection control, OH&S, ethics and health law.
+Students will generate learning targets associated with professional practice during these sessions relating to topics such as infection control, Workplace Health and Safety (WHS), ethics and health law.

 The students will then undertake their own learning, directed toward these learning targets.
 Various health professionals will then provide lectures, tutorials and information sessions as they relate to the professional practice problems being investigated.